zrythm/zrythm/doc/user/tracks/instrument-track.rst

 ================

 The instrument track is used for synths and other instruments.
-The first plugin in the strip of the instrument track's channel must be an instrument plugin.
-This is done automatically when instrument tracks are created from instrument plugins.
+Instrument tracks contain a special `instrument slot` in the mixer that will get processed `after` the MIDI FX section and `before` the Inserts section.

 .. image:: /_static/img/instrument-track.png
    :align: center